 BBB Will Use a 16-factor Formula – Making it Easier for Consumers to Find Trustworthy Businesses

-Arlington, VA – January 6, 2009 – Today, Better Business Bureau (BBB) announced it is launching improved versions of its BBB Reliability Reports™, which include a more detailed A+ through F letter-grade replacing the previous ratings scale of “satisfactory” or “unsatisfactory”
+Saint Paul, MN – January 6, 2009 – Today, Better Business Bureau of MN and ND announced it is launching improved versions of its BBB Reliability Reports™, which include a more detailed A+ through F letter-grade replacing the previous ratings scale of “satisfactory” or “unsatisfactory”.

-“Consumers want more than marketing spin or a few comments about a business posted on the Internet, and rightly so, because given tough economic conditions, they literally can’t afford to make bad buying decisions,” said Steve Cox, BBB spokesperson.
+“Consumers want more than marketing spin or a few comments about a business posted on the Internet, and rightly so, because given tough economic conditions, they literally can’t afford to make bad buying decisions,” said Barb Grieman, interim president of the BBB of MN and ND.
 “BBB’s improved reports provide detailed insight into a business’s track record and are based on our time-tested standards, in-depth research and the millions of consumer complaints filed with BBB.”